-It’s North America’s number one ski resort but there are so many more things to do in Whistler besides hitting the slopes.
+It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Disconnect at the Scandinave Spa

-Whistler’s famous 25,000 square foot outdoor Scandinave Spa provides guests with a traditional Scandinavian hydrotherapy experience while surrounded by the area’s stunning mountain landscape.
+Whistler’s famous 25,000-square-foot outdoor Scandinave Spa provides guests with a traditional Scandinavian hydrotherapy experience while surrounded by the stunning mountain landscape.

-Start out in one of their fabulous saunas, steam baths or hot tubs to get your blood flow and temperature rising.
-Then take a cold plunge in the Nordic waterfall, Nordic shower, or cold plunge bath!
+Start out in one of their fabulous saunas, steam baths, or hot tubs to get your blood flowing and your temperature rising.
+Then, take a cold plunge in the Nordic waterfall, shower, or bath!

 Wind down in the relaxation area with outdoor fireplaces, hammocks, solariums and even a yoga studio.